SUBMISSIONS HAVE NOW CLOSED

 Through this online program comprising 8 x 90-minute monthly sessions, participants will learn from some of the most exciting Australian writers working today about the art of writing prose.
 The topics will include everything from word choice and how sentences work, to illuminating character and building dramatic tension through gesture, and more.

-Woven through the program are three sessions of close reading during which writers will discuss work by writers they admire, providing detailed analysis.
 HIDDEN NERVE 2026 will be delivered by a range of writers including prolific authors of significance as well as writers and thinkers with a unique perspective.
 HIDDEN NERVE is designed to be of most benefit to writers who are actively working on a prose project and are committed to developing their practice.

 READING LIST